GoogleCloudPlatform/google-cloud-ops-agents-ansible/README.md

 recommended since it prevents upgrades of new versions of the agent that include bug fixes and other improvements.

-The `main_config_file` variable can be used to supply a path to a custom configuration file.
+The `main_config_file` variable can be used to supply an absolute or relative path to a custom configuration file.
 This file will overwrite the configuration file on the target VM.

 For more information please see [Configuring the Cloud Monitoring agent](https://cloud.google.com/monitoring/agent/configuration).

-By default, the agent only monitors and logs system resources like cpu, memory, disk etc. The `additional_config_dir` variable can be used to enable third party application monitoring and logging.
+By default, the agent only monitors and logs system resources like cpu, memory, disk etc. The `additional_config_dir` variable can be used to supply an absolute or relative path to a directory containing plugins for third party application monitoring and logging.
 All `.conf` files under this directory will be deployed to the agent's plugin directory on the target VM.
 The main config file should have a line that includes this directory.

 For more information please see [Monitoring third-party applications](https://cloud.google.com/monitoring/agent/plugins).